CrosswaveOmega/hd2api.py/docs/source/builders.rst

 build_all_planets will automatically add in any active planet effects which are found within the ApiConfig.effects folder.

+Please note, while the community api does return built objects, they don't contain certain newer fields, such as the active planet effects.

 Building up campaigns
 ^^^^^^^^^^^^^^^^^^^^^